-The Department of Judicial Education currently provides continuing education courses for judges and magistrates.
-We are working to develop courses for commissioners.
+Judicial Education currently provides continuing education courses for judges and magistrates.

 Commissioners seeking information on educational opportunities, currently offered through other divisions of the Maryland Judiciary, are encouraged to access this link.

-The Judicial Education staff consists of a Manager, an Assistant Manager, three Program Managers, a Registrar, an Administrative Assistant, and a Program Support Specialist.
+The Judicial Education staff consists of a Manager, an Assistant Manager, three Program Managers, a Registrar, an Administrative Assistant, and an Education Design Coordinator.